mehtaharsh16/daniel.feldroy.com/posts/2023-01-converting-markdown-headers-to-checklist.md

 image: /images/superhero-markdown-checklist.png
 ---

 For those times when you write out a long markdown document that you want to convert to a checklist.
-A future modification will be to link to the original GitHub or Notion headers so that you can click on the checklist item and jump to the original content.

 # Converting Markdown Headers to Checklist